Code-Inside/Blog/_posts/2015-12-31-serving-embedded-resources-with-aspnet-webapi.md

 ## The "PageController"

-This controller will try to read the HTTP GET QueryString and will look inside the resources.
+This controller will try to read the HTTP GET PathAndQuery and will look inside the assembly resources for something with the same name.

     public class PageController : ApiController
     {